Strict local martingales and bubbles: Relationship between and

-As usual to simplify notation we will identify $Z$ with the process $\tilde{Z}$ in the following.
+As usual to simplify notation, we will identify $Z$ with the process $\tilde{Z}$ in the following.

-\begin{rem} \bi \item Note that if (A) is satisfied, then $Z_{\tau^X}=0$ on $\{\tau^X<\infty\}$ $\q$-almost surely. \item Even though we proved that $Z_{\tau^X-}$ exists $\q$-almost surely and also $X_{\tau^X-}$ is well-defined, this does not allow us to infer any conclusions about the set $\{Y_{\tau^X-}\text{ exists in }\R_+\}$ in general. \item For our purposes it is sufficient that local $\q$-martingales are c\`adl\`ag almost everywhere, since we are only interested in pricing and do not deal with an uncountable number of processes.
-One should however have in mind that in order to have \textit{everywhere} regular paths some kind of augmentation is needed, cf.~\cite{split2}. \ei \end{rem}
+\begin{rem}\mbox{} \begin{itemize} \item Note that if condition (T) is satisfied, then $Z_{\tau ^X}=Z_{\tau^X-}=0$ on $\{\tau^X<\infty\}$ $\mathsf{Q}$-almost surely. \item Even though we proved that $Z_{\tau^X-}$ exists $\mathsf{Q}$-a.s. and also $X_{\tau^X-}$ is well defined, this does not allow us to infer any conclusions about the set $\{Y_{\tau^X-}\mbox{ exists in }\mathbb {R}_+\} $ in general. \item For our purposes it is sufficient that local $\mathsf{Q}$-martingales are c\`adl\`ag almost everywhere, since we are only interested in pricing and do not deal with an uncountable number of processes.
+One should, however, have in mind that in order to have \textit {everywhere} regular paths some kind of augmentation is needed (cf. \cite{KN}). \end{itemize} \end{rem}